Chkhikvadze/game-ui/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the game directory, you can run:

 ### `npm start`